 While you are on dialysis, you doctor will frequently monitor blood tests.
 Depending upon the results of those tests, doctors may prescribe medications such as:

 Iron “” Patients with kidney disease are often anemic.
 Anemia occurs when your blood lacks the right amount of healthy red blood cells.
 On average, you will lose about 30 mg of iron per dialysis treatment.
-To offset that loss, doctors will prescribe pills or intravenous iron supplements that can be given during dialysis treatments.
+To offset that loss, doctors will prescribe intravenous iron that can be given during dialysis treatments.
 The additional iron helps the body make more red blood cells.

 Erythropoietin Stimulating Agents (ESAs) “” If you are diagnosed with anemia, doctors may prescribe a medication that will stimulate the production of more red blood cells in your bone marrow.
-Your physician will monitor these medications closely and prescribe the lowest dose possible to treat your anemia.
+Your physician will monitor these medications closely and prescribe the lowest dose and safest dose possible to treat your anemia.

 And be sure to let your team know whenever you have an appointment with a dentist or gynecologist, or plan to have minor surgery.
 Your doctor may prescribe additional medications to prevent infections.